 \section{Representation Results}

 We first introduce the CLATE model.
-Let the binary variable $D$ be the receipt of treatment so that $D=1$ denotes the treated status, and $D=0$ denotes the control status.
-The potential outcome under the treated and control status is denoted by $Y_1$ and $Y_0$, respectively.
+Let the binary variable $D$ be the receipt of treatment so that $D=1$ denotes the treatment status, and $D=0$ denotes the untreated status.
+The potential outcomes under the treated and untreated status are denoted by $Y_1$ and $Y_0$, respectively.
 The actual outcome observed by the econometrician is $Y = DY_1 + (1-D)Y_0$.
 Let $X$ be a random vector containing variables that could potentially affect both the outcome and the treatment choice.
-These variables are called conditioning covariates for their roles as conditioning covariates to make instrument validity plausible.
+The covariates are introduced in the model to make the validity of the instruments plausible.
 Denote $\mathcal{X}$ as the support of $X$.
 Let the random vector $Z$ be the collection of variables that affect the treatment choice $D$ but not the potential outcomes.
 These variables are referred to as instruments or excluded variables.
 Note that under this specification, $Z$ and $X$ are disjoint sets of variables.
 Denote $\mathcal{Z}$ as the support of $Z$.
 For each value $z$ of the instrument, let $D_z$ be the counterfactual treatment status if $Z$ were externally set to $z$.
-To avoid measure-theoretic technicalities, we assume both $\mathcal{Z}$ and $\mathcal{X}$ are countable.
 The realized treatment can be represented as $D = D_Z = \sum_{z \in \mathcal{Z}} \mathbf{1}\{Z=z\}D_z$.